 Where is a pedestrian injury most likely to occur?
 Unfortunately, they can happen anywhere you travel on foot—even places you may have assumed were "safe."

-High-Risk Areas for Pedestrian Collision
+High-Risk Areas For A Pedestrian Injury

-- Parking lots.
 It may seem ridiculous to be at risk of a car collision in an area where cars are supposed to remain still, but parking lot collisions happen every day.
 People are hit as they exit their vehicles, cross behind cars, or are simply struck while walking, in full daylight and unobstructed, across a parking lot.
 Many people drive way too fast in parking lots!

-- City streets.
 More collisions occur in urban areas, where there is a higher concentration of pedestrians.
 Unfortunately, this also means that more of the population—including children going to school and elderly parents crossing the street—is at risk every day.

-- Sidewalks.
 We know that sidewalks are safe, right?
 They're made for pedestrians; they're only supposed to be used for walking.
 The problem is, when a driver's vision is impaired from intoxication or night blindness, it can be difficult to see where the road ends and a sidewalk begins, particularly in areas where the sidewalk is close to the road.

-- Inside your house.
 This may sound extreme, but there are collisions where a reckless driver smashes into a house injuring the residents.
 A brick home is not as much protection as we would like to believe.

 Hit By a Car?
 Speak With Our Pedestrian Injury Attorneys Today to Protect Your Rights